arcus-azure/arcus/community/blog/2021-05 Enhanced request tracking in Arcus.WebApi v1.3/README.md

 ## Only track certain HTTP status codes

 As a continuation of the previous health endpoints example.
-It would be even better if we only could see health failures and disregard all success statuses.
-That would be both make the tracking more cleaner and help with defect detection when something's wrong.
+It would be even better if we can only measure health failures and ignore all success statuses.
+That would be both make the tracking more cost-efficient, actionable and help with troubleshooting.

 We created an `[RequestTracking]` attribute to pass along either a fixed HTTP status code or a range of HTTP status status codes.
 These status codes will act as an **allow list**.
 The request tracking will only happen when the HTTP response's status code is within the configured status code range.